jackyeohjunjie/flappystuff/README.md

 # flappystuff
-This is a flappybird clone, still to add collision detection and scoring system.
+This is a flappybird clone for the android app